 Companies face mounting pressure from investors, buyers, civil society, and consumers to ensure their cocoa supply chains are ethical.
-Nevertheless, Supply Change research found that few companies had zero deforestation commitments for their cocoa supply chains, and those that did were not fully aligned with the Accountability Framework.
+Nevertheless, Supply Change research found that few companies had zero deforestation commitments, and none had commitments that were fully aligned with the Accountability Framework, though many others established sustainability commitments with varying degrees of alignment.